ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 >
 > - It can take up to a several hours for generated reports to be available.
 > - Only one report is allowed per report range.
-> - Reports can be re-run after 24 hours.
+> - Reports can be rerun after 24 hours.

 ### Manage reports in SharePoint admin center